MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

     print(f"Id: {job.id}, Name={job.details.name}")
 ```

-> [!NOTE]
-> Filter functionality of jobs and Sessions is currently not supported.

-## Manual methods of creating/ending Sessions
+## Manual methods of creating/ending sessions

-We recomend to follow the steps in [Get started with Sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions) to create a new Session.
-However, for advanced features it's also possible to manually create Sessions.
+We recomend to follow the steps in [Get started with sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions) to create a new session.
+However, for advanced features it's also possible to manually create sessions.

 1. First, you create a **Session object**.